jswny/dotfiles-old/README.md

 cd dotfiles
 ./setup.sh
 ```
-3. Set your Fish colors set to Solarized Dark via `fish_config` in the shell

 ## Local Configuration
 ### Fish
 - To add local Fish configuration, simply create a file `local.config.fish` and place it in the same directory as `config.fish`.
-From there, `config.fish` will source that file (after it has already run all of its own commands).
+From there, `config.fish` will source that file if it exists (after it has already run all of its own commands).
-- You can change your `$PATH` in Fish by either modifying it in `local.config.fish`, or by setting it one time universally: `set -U fish_user_paths /usr/local/bin $fish_user_paths`.
+- You can change your `$PATH` in Fish by either modifying it in `local.config.fish`, or by setting it one time universally via `fish_user_paths` (recommended): `set -U fish_user_paths /usr/local/bin $fish_user_paths`.

 ## Philosophy
 - Minimal configuration where possible